astar-security/Lestat/README.md

 - USERS_INFO.txt

 #### Workaround
-Some antivirus could block the remote execution needed to get these data (how to blame them). if it happens, you can get the required data manually.
+Some antivirus could block the remote execution needed to get these data (how to blame them).
+If it happens, you can get the required data manually.

 3 files are needed, first the domain users info in a grepable format.
 You must use `ldapdomaindump`:
 ```